Site logo

 #19: Missouri Fox Trotter ($2,000-$10,000)

 Many equestrians compare the Missouri Fox Trotter to the Arabian horse.
 However, the Fox Trotter has better stats, including a better stamina pool and higher peak speed.
 Moreover, the Fox Trotter originates from working stock horses.
-Therefore, they are strong, surefooted horses that easily handle difficult terrain.
+Therefore, they are strong, surefooted horses that handle difficult terrain.

 The Average Missouri Fox Trotter grows to 14 hands, though a few reach 16 hands.
 They weigh 900 to 1,200 pounds.